“We train them. Then they leave. Train new people. They leave.”

 The direct cost to replace salaried employees is estimated to be at least 6-9 months of pay and can be as high as two times the annual salary for a high-earner.
 For low-paid high turnover employees, the cost is at least 16% of their annual pay.

-For managers, on top of that the process of finding, hiring, indoctrinating, training, and coaching new employees is not only expensive, it is demanding, frustrating, stressful, and often unsuccessful.
+The process of finding, hiring, indoctrinating, training, and coaching new employees is not only expensive, it is demanding, frustrating, stressful, and often unsuccessful.

 - We can’t control who leaves or stays.